 Split Circuit Receptacles

-- Two outlets with each wired on a different circuit, or one outlet live and the other switched (connected to a wall switch in your home).
+A split-circuit receptacle is good for managing power usage and preventing overloading of one circuit.
+It has two outlets, each wired on a different circuit.
+Or it can have one outlet live and the other switched or connected to a wall switch in your home.

 30-Amp or 50-Amp 125V/250V Receptacles